followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/views/dropDownAppointmentTemplate.md

 Specifies a custom template for appointments in the appointment collector's drop-down list.

 ##### param(itemData): Object
-The current appointment's object.
+The appointment's object.

 ##### param(itemIndex): Number
-The current appointment's index.
+The appointment's index.

 ##### param(contentElement): dxElement
 #include common-ref-elementparam with { element: "appointment" }